This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Use of Constriction to Subdue Prey

-- Can successfully handle prey up to 1.5 times their body width
+- They can successfully overpower prey up to 1.5 times their body width, showcasing their hunting efficiency

-- Requires minimal energy while ensuring maximum hunting success
+- This evolutionary advantage requires minimal energy while ensuring maximum success rate

 Importance of a Strong Sense of Smell